gethynellis/Power-Platform-Automation-One-Day/Lab 2 Business_rule.md

 2. Make sure you are in the **Practice** environment you created.
 You will find the enviornment in the top right-hand corner of the screen.

 3. Select **Solutions** from the left-hand menu.
-Its the last option in the list
+Its the last option in the list.

 4. Click to open the **Knowledge Assessment Solution.**